Higher harmonics - What is it? - Insight into higher harmonics

 Harmonics with a multiple of three are eliminated by the zero in TN systems

-Higher harmonic currents can lead to the unexpected switching off of safety devices.
+Higher harmonic currents can lead to the unexpected switching of safety devices.
 Safety devices are often calculated by adding together the actual capacity of the individual taxes.
 However, harmonics cause distortion reactive power.
-This reactive power results in additional melting of the melting wires and bimetals, so that switching off takes place earlier than one would expect on the basis of the calculated actual power.
+This reactive power results in additional melting of the melting wires and bimetals, so that switching off takes place earlier than one would expect based on the calculated actual power.

 The capacitive effect of an installation in combination with higher harmonics ensures greater leakage currents.
 As a result, the earth leakage switches can switch on earlier than we expect.